Inductive Freeness of Ziegler's Canonical Multiderivations for Restrictions of Reflection Arrangements: Introduction

 \begin{corollary} Let $W$ be a finite, irreducible, complex reflection group with reflection arrangement $\CA(W)$ and let $X \in L(\CA(W))$.
 Let $\CA = \CA(W)^X$ be the restriction of $\CA(W)$ to $X$.
 Let $\CA''$ be the restriction of $\CA$ to a hyperplane in $\CA$.
 Then $(\CA'', \kappa)$ is inductively free if and only if $\CA''$ itself is inductively free. \end{corollary}

-We mention that the equivalences from both Corollaries \ref{cor:kappa1} and \ref{cor:kappa2} are false in general.
+We mention that the equivalences from both Corollaries \ref{cor:kappa1} and \ref{cor:kappa2} are false in general (i.e., if $\CA$ is not a reflection arrangement, and not a restriction of such).
 For the failure of the forward implication, see \cite[Ex.~1.13]{hogeroehrle:ZieglerII} and for the failure of the reverse implication, see \cite[Ex.~2.24]{hogeroehrle:Ziegler}.
 In view of these elementary counterexamples, the equivalences of these two corollaries are rather striking.

-We also study multiplicities which are concentrated at a single hyperplane.
+In this subsection we allow $\BBK$ to be an arbitrary field again.
+In a separate part, we also study multiplicities which are concentrated at a single hyperplane.
 These were introduced by Abe, Terao and Wakefield, {\cite[\S 5]{abeteraowakefield:euler}.
 It turns out that they are closely related to Ziegler's canonical multiplicity, see Proposition \ref{prop:delta}.

 \begin{defn} Let $\CA$ be a simple arrangement.
 Fix $H_0 \in \CA$ and $m_0 \in \BBZ_{\ge 1}$ and define the \emph{multiplicity $\delta$ concentrated at $H_0$} by

 \end{defn} In general a multiarrangement $(\CA, \mu)$ need not be free for a free hyperplane arrangement $\CA$ and an arbitrary multiplicity $\mu$, e.g.~see \cite[Ex.~14]{ziegler:multiarrangements}.
 However, as opposed to the general case, both $\CA$ and $(\CA, \delta)$ do inherit freeness from each other.